Legumin: Composition

-Although legumin is similar to casein of mammalian milk but it contains less carbon and more nitrogen than true casein.
+Although legumin is similar to casein of mammalian milk, it contains less carbon and more nitrogen than true casein.
 Karl Heinrich Ritthausen found legumin from peas, vetches, lentils, and field beans to contain the elements in the following proportions: carbon, 51.48%; hydrogen, 7.02%; nitrogen, 16.77%; and oxygen, 24.32%.
 When treated with sulfuric acid, legumin breaks down to leucine, tyrosine, and glutamic and aspartic acids.

 Legumin proteins are relevant because their composition as a storage protein means they are a highly biologically active source of protein.
 Legumes like beans, lupins, and peas have great nutritional value for humans.
 They provide an inexpensive but effective low fat protein source.
 Although peas are commonly consumed as a source leguminous protein, lupins and soybeans provide a much higher protein content.
 Legumes are also a rich source of essential amino acids.

 Solubility

 Legumin proteins are insoluble in water because of their hydrophobic units.
 Legumins are soluble in very weak acids and alkalies.
-This protein it is not coagulated by heat.
+This protein is not coagulated by heat.
 Due to their important storage function legumin proteins and another important storage protein vicilin have been found be to the most abundant water and alkali soluble proteins within cottonseed.